UMAprotocol/docs/docs/community/community-overview.md

 We also have a [Discourse](https://discourse.umaproject.org/), where improvements to our protocol are discussed as well as proposing ideas for new products.
 We also maintain a forum where UMA community members can showcase their talents, and product teams can offer bounties to our community for collaborative working.

-You can also keep up to date with what is happening in UMA by following our Twitter; longer form explorations of UMA developments are available on our Medium, while our Youtube channel hosts presentations and tutorials in video format.
+You can also keep up to date with what is happening in UMA by following our [Twitter](https://twitter.com/UMAprotocol); longer form explorations of UMA developments are available on our [Medium](https://medium.com/uma-project), while our [YouTube](https://www.youtube.com/channel/UC-3qS7FXxCd7gBMLttmTirw/playlists) channel hosts presentations and tutorials in video format.

 ## Featured initiatives

 There is a lot happening in UMA and we would like to feature a few noteworthy programs we have ongoing at the moment.
 There is an ongoing [Coinbase Earn](https://www.coinbase.com/earn/uma) campaign which gives a video overview of UMA as well the opportunity to collect a few tokens for watching explainer videos to allow you to get up to speed with one of the most innovative and fast moving protocols in the DeFi space.

 We encourage open, transparent and collaborative development within our community, which are a vital part of our success.
-We also have a number of outstanding vacancies as well as a “talent referral options” program, which offers up to 1000 $UMA to anyone who refers suitably qualified candidates for any of our open positions.
+We also have a number of [outstanding vacancies](https://angel.co/company/uma-project) as well as a [“talent referral options”](https://medium.com/uma-project/talent-referral-options-program-170bc347542a) program, which offers up to 1000 $UMA to anyone who refers suitably qualified candidates for any of our open positions.

 ### List of resources